 “There is a time in our lives, usually in mid-life when a woman has to make a decision – possibly the most important psychic decision of her future life – and that is, whether to be bitter or not.
 Women often come to this in their late thirties or early forties.
 They are at the point where they are full up to their ears with everything and they’ve “had it” and “the last straw has broken the camel’s back” and they’re “pissed off and pooped out.”
 The dreams of their twenties may be lying in a crumple.
 There may be broken hearts, broken marriages, broken promises.”

-I was thirty-three at time.
+I was 33 at the time.
 The dreams of my twenties were in tatters as I had already made the tough choice to leave behind my legal career to search for a more authentic and healthy life.
 Yet, I was very aware that I was carrying emotional wounds from the past that would fester and become bitter if I left them for much longer.

 I made a choice in my little Garden of Eden to do everything I could to get better for my future self.
 To heal on a daily basis.
 To wash away all the emotional crap that I´d accumulated over the years.
 To grow wilder so that I could manifest a life of happiness, health and abundance.